vhartikainen/protecting-workloads-workshop/docs/builder-session/remediate.md

 3. In the side bar menu on the left, pick the Web ACLs option under the AWS WAF heading.
 If the list of Web ACLs appears empty select the correct AWS Region as indicated on your credentials card in the Filter dropdown.
 If you are sharing the same account with other participants you can identify your WAF ACL by the Id in the stack outputs.

 ![WAF ACL Home](./images/waf-acl-home.png)
 4. Click on the WAF Web ACL Name to select the existing Web ACL.
-Once the detail pane is loaded on the left of your screen, you will see 2 tabs: Requests and Rules.
-Toggle to Rules:
+Once the detail pane is loaded on the left of your screen, you will see three tabs: Requests, Rules, and Logging.
+Click on **Rules**.

 ![WAF ACL Rules](./images/waf-acl-rules.png)
-Validate that you are able to see a pre-existing rule, configured to block requests, and that your Web ACL is associated with an Application load balancer resource.
-You can drill down further into the properties of the existing rule, by clicking on the rule name.
-You should see 2 entries into the associated IP address list for the loopback/localhost IP addresses (127.0.0.0/8, ::1/128).
+You should be able to see a pre-existing rule configured to block requests and that your Web ACL is associated with an Application load balancer resource.
+Click on the rule name to look at the properties of the existing rule.
+You should see two entries in the associated IP address list for the loopback/localhost IP addresses (127.0.0.0/8, ::1/128).

-##AWS WAF Rule Design and Considerations
+### AWS WAF Rule Design and Considerations

-###Basics
+#### Basics

-AWS WAF rules consist of conditions.
-Conditions are lists of specific filters (patterns) that are being matched against the HTTP request components processed by AWS WAF.
+AWS WAF rules consist of *conditions*.
+Conditions are lists of specific filters (patterns) that are matched against the HTTP request components processed by AWS WAF.
 The filters, including their attributes, are specific to the type of condition supported by AWS WAF.
-A condition, as a whole, is considered as _matched_, if any one of the listed filters is matched.
+A condition, as a whole, is considered as _matched_, if any of the listed filters is matched.

-Rules contain one or more conditions.
-Each condition attached to a rule is called a predicate.
+Each condition attached to a rule is called a *predicate*.
 Predicates are evaluated using Boolean logic.
 A predicate is evaluated as matched or not matched (negated predicted), and multiple predicates are evaluated using Boolean AND – all predicates must match for the rule action to be triggered.

 Web ACLs are ordered lists of rules.
 They are evaluated in order for each HTTP request and the action of the first matching rule is taken by the WAF engine, whether that is to allow, block or count the request.
 If no rule matches, the default action of the web ACL prevails.